brittrubil/miniproject1-practice/Section1.md

  	- _Example:_  In order to make a new directory names New, the following command would be entered mkdir New 1

+- **CP:** is used to copy files or directory into another file.
+The command would need to be entered as follows: cp [Src_file] [Dest_file]

+	- _Example:_ To copy file abc.txt into file xyz.txt the following would need to be entered: cp abc.txt xyz.txt